chidexebere/gatsby-portfolio/content/blog/how-i-got-into-outreachy.md

 path: how_I_got_into_outreachy
 date: 2019-12-11T12:26:01.270Z
 title: How I got into Outreachy
-description: This gives a short description of how a got into the Outreachy program
+description: "Outreachy Series Part 1: This is a short description of how a got into the Outreachy program"
 ---

 I applied to Outreachy after seeing a tweet from Anjana Vakil; an Outreachy alum.
 My main motivation was these words: “APPLY!
 Even if you don’t get in, you’ll get your 1st contribution under your belt!”.
 This was because I was looking for ways I could build and develop my skills.
 This is my second week as an Outreachy Intern with Creative Commons working on “Extend the scope and/or usage of CC Vocabulary” project and am pleased to share my journey.